quinsaiz/bloatware-remove/README.md

 ## English

 ### Description
 This tool allows you to quickly and conveniently remove or disable unnecessary system apps, utilities, Google apps, and third-party apps on devices running MIUI or HyperOS.
-The scripts are written in Bash (Linux) and Batch (Windows), making them versatile for different systems.
+The scripts are written in Bash (Linux) and PowerShell (Windows), making them versatile for different systems.
 Everything is alphabetically sorted, with clear menus and app statuses.

 #### Key Features:
 - 📱 Remove MIUI/HyperOS system apps (e.g., GetApps, Mi Browser).